Neurology ST4 Interview Format 2024

 Neurology ST4 Interview Areas

-Neurology ST4 interviews for 2024 are 19th – 20th March 2024.
+Neurology ST4 interviews for 2025 are 18 – 19 March 2025.

 Station 1 – Question 1 – Application & Training / Suitability & Commitment (7.5 mins)

-In previous years, this station was broken into two; Application and Training, and Suitability and Commitment, however these stations have now been merged together.
+In previous years, this station was broken into two; Application and Training, and Suitability and Commitment, however, these stations have now been merged together.
 For this station, you will be asked one question that covers application and training, and suitability and commitment, and you will be scored on each of these areas.
 For the application and training part of this question, ensure you are familiar with the application that you submitted, as here you will be asked further questions about this as well as any training you have undertaken so far.
 To demonstrate your suitability and commitment, expand on the information provided in your application form, think about why you would be a good neurologist, what experience of neurology you have etc. Think about what inspired you to study neurology in the first place.
 Below is an example question from our interview question bank, where we provide example questions and answers to aid you in your interview preparation.

 Neurology-ST3-Question-1